RuchnoyPulemyotKalashnikova16/Shimmer-of-Eternal-Night/sen-AAR(demo)-eng.md

 **1928**: Franklin Roosevelt was elected President of the United States.
 FDR's New Deal **began**.
 Uni-Sci's power was hit hard because of the Great Depression and corporate legal review.

+**1929**: The NKVD seized the Soviet Union’s supreme power, and Stalin and others were assassinated.

 **1931**: Taisei Yokusankai(Imperial Rule Assistance Association) took control of Japanese cabinet. *Kōdōha*(Imperial Way Faction) took the leading position of the Japanese government and southward strategy was carried out.
 Dainippon Teikoku(Empire of Japan) declared a war on Republic of China(ROC) .
 Eastern battlefield of World War II **began**.

 **1931**: The Axis was established.
 (Main member states: the Third Reich, Kingdom of Italy, Empire of Japan) .